 When we read of a breeding mother being rescued from a puppy farm, the first thing that the rescuer will do – and it almost goes without saying – is that they will arrange for her to be sterilised to spare her the risk of future births.
 I’m glad that there are people out there who do that.
 In doing so, possibly for the first time in her life, the rescued mother is being recognised and valued for who she is.
 By ensuring that her reproductive system can never be exploited again, the rescuer is taking steps to ensure that although the horrific past, and the legacy of damage that may be its likely consequence, can’t be undone, at least whatever time remains will be spent without deliberate reproductive harm being caused to her.

 I am glad that some hens escape the cycle of use that their mutated reproductive systems impose on them and I know several vegans who rescue hens.
-I understand that hormone implants are the least risky method for stopping the cycle of incessant egg laying and these are used wherever possible.
+I understand that hormone implants (such as Suprelorin) are the least risky method for stopping the cycle of incessant egg laying and these are used wherever possible.
 Unfortunately, each implant requires to be periodically renewed, availability can be unreliable and appropriately specialised veterinary staff hard to find, but nevertheless, so many try their absolute best to remove the burden of egg laying from those they rescue.
 When implants are not possible, eggs are fed back to the hens who laid them and are greatly enjoyed.
 Few, however, would ever claim that sanctuary and rescue are solutions to the problem.
 And none of the vegan rescuers that I know, would sell or give eggs to other humans, thereby condoning and perpetuating continued consumer demand for eggs as an appropriate food item.

 Only by ending consumer demand for the products of exploitation, can any of our victims ever be valued for who they are rather than for what we can take from them.
 When it comes to individuals rescued from reproductive exploitation, don’t they all deserve the same consideration?